oracle-livelabs/adb/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     FROM json_movie_view;</copy>
     ```

-3. This should return the following:
+3. The query should return the following:

     ![ALT text is not available for this image](images/analytics-lab-2-step-3-substep-3.png)